PhoenixZ810/RISEBench/README.md

 </div>

 ## 🔥 Benchmark Performance
 To evaluate the performance of representative visual editing approaches, we selected a diverse set of models spanning multiple model architectures and generation paradigms.
 Specifically, Flux1.0-Canny serves as a representative diffusion-based editing model, while EMU2 exemplifies the auto-regressive generation paradigm.
-We also include three proprietary models: **GPT-4o(Previous)**, **Gemini 2.0-Flash**, and **GPT-4o-Native (2025-03-26)**.
-Since all of the proprietary models do not offer public APIs for programmatic evaluation, we obtained their outputs directly via their respective official online interfaces.
+We also include 8 proprietary models, including **GPT-4o-Image**, **Gemini 2.0-Flash-Experimental**, and **Gemini 2.0-Flash-Preview**.
+The outputs of proprietary models are given by the official API.

 <div align="center">
   <img src="images/results.png" width="100%">